top of page

 - WhatsApp or Messenger application

-1. Find an exhibition showing artwork from divers cultures.
-The exercise is based on the idea of creating a common ground between local visual culture and the participants' culture of origin through discovering art objects from a third culture, so try to take this into consideration when you choose the exhibition or the museum you propose to visit.
+Find an exhibition showcasing artwork from diverse cultures.
+This exercise is centered around creating a common ground between the local visual culture and the participants' cultural background by exploring art objects from a third culture.
+Keep this in mind when selecting the exhibition or museum to visit.

-2. Before the exhibition visit, ask the participants to take pictures of intriguing, exciting, strange or unfamiliar details.
-Photos may be taken of the whole art object or from details only with textures, shaped or colors.
-You may also ask the participants to take photos of each other while taking pictures of the exhibited objects in order to discover and document each others reactions and feelings towards the artworks.
+Prior to the exhibition visit, instruct participants to capture pictures of intriguing, exciting, strange, or unfamiliar details.
+They can photograph the entire art object or focus on specific textures, shapes, or colors.
+Encourage participants to take photos of each other while capturing images of the exhibited objects to document their reactions and feelings toward the artworks.

 Part 3 : Blended workshop